1,047 related texts · 1 related myths · Page 1 of 22

-The Hebrew Bible makes one of its most radical claims in (Deuteronomy 30:12-14): "It is not in heaven... nor is it overseas... for the matter is extremely close to you, in your mou...
+The Hebrew Bible makes one of its most radical claims in (Deuteronomy 30:12-14): "It is not in heaven. nor is it overseas. for the matter is extremely close to you, in your mouth a...

 Rabbi Nachman of Breslov taught that anyone who wants to taste the Or HaGanuz (אור הגנוז), the Hidden Light that God stored away from the first day of creation, must elevate the qu...

-Imagine, for a moment, being utterly lost.
+Being utterly lost.
 Disconnected.
 Adrift.
-That's the picture the Tikkun (spiritual repair)ei Zohar, a profound work of Kabbalah, paints for us of Adam after ...
+That's the picture the Tikkunei (spiritual repair) Zohar, a profound work of Kabbalah, paints for us of Adam after his transgression.
+Scar...

-And it all comes down to this idea of Teshuvah (repentance), repentance, but not just in the "I'm sorry" kind of way.
-We often think of repentance as something personal.
-Between us...
+It all comes down to this idea of Teshuvah (repentance), repentance, but not just in the "I'm sorry" kind of way.
+Repentance is often remembered as something personal.
+Between us a...

 Midrash Tehillim, a collection of rabbinic teachings on the Book of Psalms, offers a beautiful insight into this.
 It starts with the verse, "Good and upright is the Lord; therefore...